Kamran-Afzali/Kamran-Afzali.github.io/_posts/ANTs.md

 R is an open-source, cutting-edge statistical package used by statisticians world-wide.
 ANTs is designed to interface with R via the ANTsR package.
 Google this and learn more.
 Most statistical requirements may be met with this setup.

 ## More ANTs examples
-The [paper](http://journal.frontiersin.org/Journal/10.3389/fninf.2014.00044/abstract) shows or links to several more examples.
-Some of these include morphometry.
-Many other examples are available in the literature Google Scholar Search.
+The ANTs [paper](http://journal.frontiersin.org/Journal/10.3389/fninf.2014.00044/abstract) iincludes links to several more examples for above-mentioned functionalities and more such as morphometry.
+Many other examples are available in the literature on [ATNs on Scholar](https://scholar.google.com/citations?user=ox-mhOkAAAAJ&hl=en).

 ## References